SorryGames/confanalyzer/README.md

 ## Jora queries

-Some use cases with Jora queries:
+Sounds sadly, but Jora (query language for **JSON Discovery**) is not documented well enough.
+So, I provided some use cases with Jora queries:

 ##### VDOM-disabled